Overview

 HUB Investment Partners may pay referral fees to independent and/or affiliated promoter/solicitors for the referral

-of their clients to our firm in accordance with SEC regulations.
+of clients to our firm in accordance with SEC regulations.
 Such referral fee represents a share of our investment

 advisory fee charged to our clients.
 This arrangement will not result in higher costs to you.
 In this regard, we maintain